Tanjib-Rafi/DevOps/Prometheus/grafana_config.md

 This is not the live configuration but the default settings that Helm uses.
 ✅ Use when you want to modify Grafana’s settings before deploying or upgrading with Helm.

+# If Grafana was installed via Helm, always update values.yaml instead of editing manually.